-- iii.
-We have relied on the representations given by the management of the company about the penalties or litigations against the Portfolio Manager mentioned in the Disclosure Document. - iv.
-We have relied on the representation made by the management regarding the amount of portfolios/funds managed/ advised as on March 31st, 2021. - 4.
-Read with above and on the basis of our examination of the books of accounts, records, statements produced before us and to the best of our knowledge and according to the information, explanations and representations given to us, we certify that the disclosure made in the Disclosure Document are true and fair in accordance with the disclosure requirement laid down in Regulation 22 to the SEBI Regulations.
-A management certified copy of the disclosure document is enclosed herewith and marked as Annexure "A". - This certificate is intended solely for the use of the management of the company for the purpose as specified in paragraph 1 above.
+- iv.
+We have relied on the representation made by the management regarding the Value of assets under management of as on March 31, 2022. - 4.
+Read with above and on the basis of our examination of the books of accounts, records, statements produced before us and to the best of our knowledge and according to the information, explanations and representations given to us, we certify that the disclosure made in the Disclosure Document are true and fair in accordance with the disclosure requirement laid down in Regulation 22 read with schedule V to the SEBI Regulations.
+A management certified copy of the disclosure document is enclosed herewith and marked as Annexure "A". - 5.
+This certificate is intended solely for the use of the management of the company for the purpose as specified in paragraph 1 above.